Henry Tillman

 Henry Durand Tillman (born August 1, 1960) is an American former professional boxer.
+He won a gold medal at the 1984 Olympics as a Heavyweight.
+He scored notable wins over Cruiserweight Champions Uriah Grant and Tyrone Booze.

 Early life

 Tillman was born in Los Angeles, California.

 Amateur career

 Tillman twice defeated Mike Tyson as an amateur, winning both bouts via close decisions.
 Tillman went on to win heavyweight gold at the Los Angeles Olympics against highly touted Canadian boxer Willie DeWitt, considered the world's #1 amateur heavyweight by the AIBA in 1984 (to whom he lost in 1988 in professionals.)

 Highlights

 United States National Championships (super heavyweight), Indianapolis, Indiana, December 1982: